-There was a gent from the ‘English Amiga board’ who went by the name ‘Leathered’ and he did start to do a ‘from scratch’ port of the game called Final Fight AGA for the Amiga 1200 and you can check out an early video of it here.
+There was a gent from the ‘English Amiga board’ who went by the name ‘Leathered’ and he did start to do a ‘from scratch’ port of the game called Final Fight AGA for the Amiga 1200, and you can check out an early video of it here.
 As you can see the game doesn’t look quite as smooth as the official version but damn, it feels MUCH more like the arcade game and that’s the sort of thing we were expecting with the U.S. Gold port.
-Unfortunately Leathered sadly passed away from cancer in January of this year (2016) and the game which was his passion only reached I think v1.5.
-Some members of the community are I think trying to honour his memory by completing the port but it just shows that the passion for a project of this sort is out there.
+Unfortunately, Leathered sadly passed away from cancer in January of this year (2016) and the game which was his passion only reached somewhere around v1.5.
+Some members of the community are, I think, trying to honour his memory by completing the conversion, but it just shows that the passion for a project of this sort is out there.

-Final Fight on the Amiga, from a technical point of view is an extremely well coded game.
+Final Fight on the Amiga, from a technical point of view is an extremely well programmed game.
 The code used some very clever dynamic-defragging memory management and background loading/decompression.
-As such the game actually runs very smoothly given the hardware it’s on (The Amiga 500 was amazing for it’s time but it was getting a little obsolete by the time Amiga Final Fight was in development and it certainly wasn’t as powerful as some folk make out and certainly nowhere near a Capcom CPS-1 board).
+As such, the game actually runs very smoothly given the hardware it’s on, becasue the Amiga 500 wasn’t as powerful as some folk like to make out, and certainly nowhere near a Capcom CPS-1 board.
 The problem is that most regular game players don’t really give a shit about the behind the scenes wizardry and only care about the gameplay which obviously fell short.

 To Richard Aplin’s credit he managed to rip the graphics from a bare arsed arcade PCB board using hardware he built by himself and then wrote the whole game from scratch including tile mapping editors on his own in assembly code (Fuck!) with a time limit of a few months to do it in…….and he was only about 21 at the time! *Applause*

-As I say, bar a slightly limited palette the graphics are great and the game does tick all the boxes for a scrolling beat ’em up but the bottom line is there’s just no real finesse to the gameplay.
+As I say, bar a slightly limited palette the graphics are great and the game does tick all the boxes for a scrolling beat ’em up.
+However, the bottom line is there’s just no real finesse to the gameplay.
 The lack of moves means it’s void of any depth or strategy and it just gets too old too fast.

-I guess it all comes down to the fact that Amiga Final Fight was the very first home version which I, and probably many others, were exposed to and so the lasting impression would have been much greater.
-It’s also very much a case of seeing something which had such an impact on your youth not quite make the jump to your home.
-Additionally the fact that it had great potential and being bothered when it almost got there but didn’t quite.
+I guess it all comes down to the fact that, the lasting impression of that first play experience in the comfort of your own home was the most impactful, as well as the focus on all the missing parts.
+Very much a case of seeing something which had such an impact on your youth not quite make the jump to your home.
+Additionally the fact that it had great potential, and being bothered when it almost got there but didn’t quite.

 As George Mallory once famously said when asked why on Earth he would want to climb Mount Everest, he replied…..